SharkSnack/shiren-5/content/system/synthesis-runes.md

   </tr>
 </table>

-The amount of damage dealt by Dragon's fire breath is lower than previous games,<br/>but it's definitely still worth synthesizing, especially since Archdragons appears earlier<br/>and Abyssal Dragons can appear for a long stretch of floors in some dungeons.
+The amount of damage dealt by Dragon's fire breath is lower than previous games,<br/>but it's definitely still worth synthesizing, especially since Archdragons appears earlier<br/>and Abyss Dragons can appear for a long stretch of floors in some dungeons.

 #### Anti-Blast